SAPInsideTrackBrisbane/sitbne-site-generator/README.md

 ![Screenshot](docs/sitbne-screenshot.png)

-Please feel free to fork this and build out your own Inside Track Website.
+Please feel free to fork this and build your own Inside Track Website.
 Our site is hosted for free using GitHub pages and can be found at [https://sitbne.github.io/](https://sitbne.github.io/).

 ## Getting Started
 This repo was built using Gatsby CLI version: 5.7.0 and Node version 18.14.2